jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 [transformers](https://github.com/huggingface/transformers) library.
 It is also worth mentioning that these two models have the same `output_dim` meaning that the shape of the embeddings produced are the same.
-This means that, while the performance of these models may differ depending on the domain, they can be used interchangably.
+This means that while the performance of these models may differ depending on the domain, they can be used interchangeably.

 ```bash
                                            Finetuner backbones: text-to-text